antar4/Antara.Data.Binary/README.md

 ### protobuf

 protobuff falls under the same category with dot net serialization.
-Although it is much faster and more dense.
+Although it is much faster and more dense that dot net.
 Still Antara.Data.Binary allows for more flexibility, fine grain control and easier to work with.

 ### json

 Json is bloated, its speed is not that great.
-It's great value comes from the fact that is convenient and flexible, which is something Antara.Data.Binary aspires to be, by also providing high speed and dense format
+It's great value comes from the fact that is convenient and flexible, which is something Antara.Data.Binary aspires to be, by also providing high speed and dense format.

 ## Documentation